wiseman-timelord/Chat-VulkanLlama/README.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
 ```

+### USAGE (general:

+* Instruct is supposed to be better for text processing, however, the only instruct models in GGUF seem to be for, programming or large context, and we are not dealing with these things in the current framework! (currently I advise just using a chat model, but the basic code for instruct is there).

 ### USAGE (windows):
 * For Windows WSL:
 1) Download the Package: Download the package and extract it to a dedicated folder.
 Open the folder in Windows Explorer with Admin rights or a shell with Admin privileges.